-Cheryl Simes is Kiwilaw’s owner, director, and lawyer.
-In December 2015 she moved (with her husband and two dogs) from Cambridge (Waikato) to Oxford (North Canterbury).
+In December 2015, Cheryl moved (with her husband and two dogs) from Cambridge (Waikato) to Oxford (North Canterbury).
 Her husband was originally from Canterbury, she had come to love the region during Christmas visits, and it was time for a change.

 While in practice in Hamilton, she and her staff helped hundreds (maybe thousands) of clients obtain protection orders, parenting orders, and deal with other issues in family and civil law.
 She was also eventually vindicated after resisting false but relentless allegations of breaching rules, statutes and policies.
 Thanks to that saga, she now knows the effect of confirmatory bias (ill-trained decision-makers see what they expect to see and ignore evidence or argument to the contrary), the crucial importance of the rule of law (ensuring government stays within its limits and complies with the law) and natural justice (being told the case against you), and what it feels like to be a lawyer’s client.

-Since moving to Oxford, she has been finishing off a few family-law files for Waikato clients, pondering better ways to help keep parents out of the Family Court (especially for under-4-year-olds), continuing to improve her knowledge of psychological issues underpinning Family Court decisions, and using the High Court to tidy up procedural issues.
+Since moving to Oxford, she has been finishing off a few family-law files for North Island clients, helping new clients nationwide with urgent cases, pondering better ways to help keep families out of the Family Court, continuing to improve her knowledge of psychological issues underpinning Family Court decisions, and using the High Court to tidy up procedural issues.

-Now she is offering her experience and expertise to new clients in North Canterbury.
+Now she is offering her experience and expertise to new clients, especially in North Canterbury.

 - legal advice (with or without ongoing legal representation)